 A risk factor is something that increases your likelihood of developing a condition.

 Some dementia risk factors are difficult or impossible to change.
 These include:

-- Age: the older you are, the more likely you are to develop dementia.
-However, dementia is not an inevitable part of ageing.
+- age: the older you are, the more likely you are to develop dementia.
+However, dementia is not a natural part of ageing

-- Genes: by and large, genes alone are not thought to cause dementia.
-Although certain genetic factors are involved with some more unusual forms of dementia, for the most part dementia develops as a combination of genetic and "environmental" factors, such as smoking and lack of regular exercise.
+- genes: in general, genes alone are not thought to cause dementia.
+However, certain genetic factors are involved with some of the less common types.
+Dementia usually develops because of a combination of genetic and "environmental" factors, such as smoking and a lack of regular exercise

-In addition, the latest research suggests that other factors are also important.
+Research suggests other risk factors may also be important.
 These include:

-The research concluded that by modifying the risk factors we are able change, our risk of dementia could be reduced by up to 30%.
+The research concluded that by modifying the risk factors we are able to change, our risk of dementia could be reduced by around a third.

 Experts agree that what's good for your heart is also good for your brain.
 This means you can help reduce your risk of dementia by:

 What you can do: eat a healthy, balanced diet following the Eatwell Guide.